Matthew-Christopher/CrossTalk/README.md

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/Matthew-Christopher/Crosstalk/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/Matthew-Christopher/Crosstalk/issues) for a list of known issues and requested features.

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+To propose changes:

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)